Are you planning a trip to Vietnam? Maybe you need to prepare a lot of things like clothes, shoes, and some options for the perfect journey.

 11. Face value of 200,000 VND

-This is the second-largest face value in the Vietnamese dong system.
+This is the second-largest face value in the system of Vietnamese dong.
 This note is printed on durable polymer material with red-brown color.

 Some argue that it is relatively similar to the polymer banknote of 50,000 VND having purple-brown color.